bio-miga/MiGA-Docker/miga-cli-projects/classify-a-genome/using-your-own-project.md

 miga ls -P . -i
 ```

-And you can monitor the job progress by entering:q
+And you can monitor the job progress by entering:

 ```text
 miga ls -P . -p